egfinch/ctq/README.md

 ### 1. `task_queue<Container, Ts...>`

-A high-level wrapper that:
+A simple high-level wrapper that:
 - Supports single or multiple message types
-- Uses `std::variant` for multiple types
+- Uses `std::variant` internally for multi-type support
 - Maps each type to its corresponding callback function
 - Provides a simple `push()` interface
 - Works with `std::vector`, `std::list`, `std::deque`, and `circular_buffer`